leon4rd/test/README.md

-## I was shocked when I was diagnosed as colorblind...
-It came out of the purple.
+## I met this girl on a dating site and, I don't know, we just clicked.